toby63/shiftfs-dkms/README.md

-# shiftfs-dkms version for Kernels 5.13.x to 5.15.x
+# shiftfs-dkms version for Kernels 5.16.x and 5.15.x

 Content:
 --------